jokijen/hyped-climbing-tracker/README.md

 - Common to users.
 - Crags have a name, location, count of routes, and count of times favourited by users.

-### Routes
+### Climbs

 - Common to users.
-- Routes have a name, difficulty/grade (font-grade), and type (boulder, sport, trad, DWS).
+- Climbs have a name, difficulty/grade (font-grade), and type (boulder, sport, trad, DWS).
-- Each route also has a rating (stars: 0–3) calculated from user ratings, count of logged climbs, and public user comments.
+- Each route also has a rating (0–3) calculated from user ratings, count of logged sends, and public user comments.

 ### Logbook and tick-list

 - Personal to users.
 - Logbook and tick-list consist of individual routes added by the user.
+- Once a user logs a climb, it will vanish from the tick-list if it was there.

 ### Favourite crags